Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Introduction

-Shallow Water codes are the key component of global atmosphere and ocean models used for both earth system modeling and weather prediction.
-Moreover, the increasing frequency of asteroid detection in Earth's proximity \cite{JPL,EESA} inspired us to use SWE in simulating planetary-scale tsunami wave propagation cased by asteroid impacts in the ocean.
+The SWE model horizontal fluid motion in liquids and gasses and multi-layer (stacked) SWE formulations are a key component of global atmosphere and ocean models used for both Earth system modeling and weather prediction.
+Moreover, the increasing frequency of asteroid detection in Earth's proximity \cite{JPL,EESA} inspired us to use SWE for simulating planetary-scale tsunami wave propagation caused by asteroid impacts in the ocean.
 Asteroids can dramatically impact life on Earth and even threaten its existence.
 Fast and accurate global simulations can enhance the understanding of such events and improve preparedness.

-Although this method is data-intensive, our demonstration runs achieve over 60\% computational peak utilization on a large cluster.
 As we will demonstrate, this approach, in combination with the spatial architecture, is able to achieve perfect weak scaling at all tested processor workloads and maintain high efficiency down to just 256 elements per processor.
-The achieved 84 PFLOP/s (66\% of system peak) is unprecedented for stencil computations.
+Although this method is data-intensive, our three distinct codes can reach 57\%-88\% of computational peak utilization, even on a large cluster.
+Reaching 88\% of system peak is unprecedented for stencil computations.

 The rest of the paper is organized as follows.
-The next section introduces Domain Translation, the new latency-hiding algorithm, discusses its properties, and compares it to traditional methods.
-Section 3 describes the implementation of the method on a cluster of Cerebras WSE systems.
-Section 4 characterizes the performance of the method applied to the heat and shallow water equations.
+In the next section we give a brief overview of Domain Decomposition methods.
+Section 3 introduces Domain Translation, the new latency-hiding algorithm, discusses its properties, and compares it to traditional methods.
+Section 4 describes the implementation of the method on a cluster of Cerebras WSE systems.
+Section 5 characterizes the performance of the method applied to the heat and shallow water equations.
 Finally, the conclusion summarizes the results and describes how they advance the state of the art.